This information explains what neutropenia (low white blood cell count) is and how to prevent an infection while you have neutropenia.

-- Do not get a manicure, pedicure, wax, or tattoo without the approval of your doctor or nurse.
+- Don’t get a manicure, pedicure, wax, or tattoo without the approval of your healthcare provider.

-- Do not shave your scalp.
+- Don’t shave your scalp.
 Try to avoid shaving any other part of your body.
 If you must shave, use an electric razor.

-- Do not touch any animal waste products (i.e., litter boxes, fish tanks, pet cages).
+- Don’t touch any animal waste products (such as litter boxes, fish tanks, or pet cages).

 - Shaking chills

-- Nausea and vomiting that is not getting any better
+- Nausea and vomiting (throwing up) that doesn’t get better

 - Flushed face